anchieta-oliveira/pyEPMap/docs/publication/paper.md

 # Summary

 Electrostatic Potential Maps (EPM) represent the charge distribution in molecules, allowing the distribution of charges to be visualized.
 Knowledge of charge distributions is an important tool in structural biology and can be used to understand how molecules interact and other structural properties.
-So, we developed an application and package in Python to build 3D electrostatic maps of molecules, based on partial charges, parallelized on CPU (Numba) and multi-GPU (CuPy).
+So, we developed an application and package in Python to build 3D electrostatic maps of molecules, based on partial charges, parallelized on CPU (Numba) and multi-GPU (Numba CUDA).
 The application makes it possible to calculate electrostatic maps in large molecular systems, such as biomolecules, with more than half a million atoms and a 3D grid with 16 million points efficiently.

 # Statement of need